andyp123/blender_ue4_export_tools/README.md

 To better organizing the scene, this add-on puts colliders it generates or organizes into a designated layer.
 Currently this layer is set to layer _11_.
 If need be, it can be changed by modifying the ue4_export_tools.py file before installation and changing the number on the line that reads `collider_layer = _10_` to whatever you would like (0-19).
 I plan to make this easier in the future by adding the option directly in the add-on.

 #### Output
-The output option allows selection of the default export folder to increase productivity by making it easieir to get to the desired output location in the file browser.
+The output option allows selection of the default export folder to increase productivity by making it easier to get to the desired output location in the file browser.

 ## Functions